raynicho/ExpresswayScenarioInterface/README.md

 - reading and writing scenario files
 - a graphical interface useful to the researcher
-- functions to interpret the user input and rewrite the scenario files
+- functions to translate the user input and rewrite the scenario file

 ## Use

-To use the Expressway Scenario Interface Tool follow these steps;

 (Zip)